Research Student: Lerong Lu

 The Regulation of Private Lending in China

-I am now a module assistant at the Leeds Law School, and responsible for teaching the undergraduate module – Banking and Financial Services Law (LAW2016).
+I am a teaching assistant for the Centre for Business Law and Practice.
+I teach the LLB module: Banking and Financial Services Law.